chrisgrieser/nvim-various-textobjs/README.md

 ```

 ## Configuration
-The `.setup()` call is optional and only required when you want to change the default configuration:
+The `.setup()` call is optional if you are fine with the defaults below.
+(Note that the default is to not set any keymaps by this plugin.)

 ```lua
 require("various-textobjs").setup {